 Book Buy-Back: Each semester selected books are purchased by the bookstore the week of ECC's semester final exams.
-A wholesale book buyback is available daily.

 Bulletin Boards/Postings

 On Campus Postings - Union Campus

 Non-Specific Bulletin Boards and Tack Strips - Flyers or posters must be submitted for approval to post by students or employees.
 Visit the Student Development Office in Buescher Hall, room132; Student Activities in Donald Shook Student Center room 104 or Public Relations in Buescher Hall room 245 during regular business hours.
 These offices serve as the primary approval agents for campus postings.
 Postings that will be displayed off campus should be reviewed by the Public Relations Department.